 To ensure our employees have a clear understanding of what is expected of them in conducting business ethically, with a common set of values.
 We expect our business partners to act in a manner which aligns our approach.

 Vitec's Code of Conduct sets out our values, beliefs and behaviours and has been communicated to all employees and business partners.
 We regularly educate and train our employees on business ethics.

 The Board has overall accountability for corporate responsibility and considers and approves our key policies, including our Code of Conduct (“Code”), Environmental Policy and Health and Safety Policy.
 These policies set a standard for all Divisions and employees worldwide, are available on our website, and are central to our approach to corporate responsibility.

-Our agents and distributors are party to agreements which clearly prohibit bribery and set out our expectation on behaviour and values.
-We carry out thorough due diligence on major customers and suppliers with a more detailed screening of backgrounds using industry standard software from a third party provider focusing on reputational risk.
+Our agents and distributors are party to agreements which clearly prohibit bribery and set out our expectations on behaviour and values.
+We carry out due diligence on major customers and suppliers with a more detailed screening of backgrounds using industry standard software from a third party provider focusing on reputational risk.

 We operate an independent whistleblowing service in conjunction with EXPOLINK.
 This enables any employee or third party who feels that the normal reporting channels through line management are not appropriate, to confidentially report on any issues around alleged wrongdoing or other Code contraventions.

 All reports are notified to the Group Company Secretary, the Group Chief Executive and the Chairman of the Audit Committee, and are investigated independently by senior management who are not connected to the report.
 The outcome of investigations is reported to the Chairman of the Audit Committee and remedial action taken where necessary.